Academic Year 2024-2025

 I really believe that Dallam school is a place where children thrive and are given every opportunity to fulfil their potential, enjoy learning and take pride in their achievements.
 This is due to the fantastic committed, caring and hardworking staff and I feel privileged to be a governor at Dallam school.

-Graeme is our newly appointed Local Authority Governor and we are delighted to welcome him to our Governing Board.
+Graeme is one of our co-opted governors.
+We are delighted to welcome him to our Governing Board.

 Graeme has a background in Finance and supports our local food charity ‘The Bread and Butter Thing’.